efreesen/active_repository/README.md

 To use it you should inherit ActiveRepository::Base:

-    class User < ActiveRepository::Base
+    class UserRepository < ActiveRepository::Base
+      persistence_class = User
+      save_in_memory = false
     end

 ActiveRepository::Base has two class attributes to help it identify where it is going to persist data

-###model_class
+###persistence_class

 This attribute is used to identify the class responsible for persisting data, it should be the ActiveRecord model or the Mongoid Document.
+Let's say your ActiveRecord Model is called User, using the example above, all database actions would be passed to User class, and you can keep your business logic inside the UserRepository class.

 ###save_in_memory

 This attribute is used to persist data directly into memory.
-When set to true, it ignores the model_class attribute value and save in the memory, if set to false it user model_class to persist data.
+When set to true, it ignores the persistence_class attribute and save in memory, if set to false it goes back to persistence_class.
+You can use it to keep your tests saving in memory, and set it to false manually if a test need to touch the database.

-P.S.: Just be careful, the set_save_in_memory method should always be called after set_model_class method.
+###Postfix

+ActiveRepository has an attribute to help keep your cody clean, the postfix, can be used to define a pattern for Persistence classes so you don't need to keep declaring it in every class.
+When using it, your persistence_class name would be <class_name> + <postfix>.

+Here is an example, let's say you have a bunch of Mongoid Documents and you don't want to declare persistence_class for each repository.
+So you can create a Base Repository and declare the postfix:

-    class User < ActiveRepository::Base
+    class BaseRepository < ActiveRepository::Base
-      # Defines the class responsible for persisting data
+      # Defines the postfix
-      set_model_class(UserModel)

-      # Set this to true in order to ignore model_class attribute and persist in memory
-      set_save_in_memory(true)
+      postfix "Document"

+      save_in_memory = false
     end

+You have to rename your Mongoid Documents to the pattern <class_name> + <postfix> like this:

+    class UserDocument
+      include Mongoid::Document
+    end

+And you can create your repositories inheriting from BaseRepository:

+    class User < BaseRepository
+    end

+Then you are good to go!!!

+###Setting fields

-Then, you have only to set the fields it is going to use:
+After defining the persistence options, you can set the fields it is going to use:

-    class User < ActiveRepository::Base
+    class UserRepository < ActiveRepository::Base
       # Defines the fields of the class
       fields :name, :email, :birthdate

-      set_model_class(UserModel)

-      set_save_in_memory(true)
+      persistence_class = User
+      save_in_memory = false
     end

 Now you are all set and ready to go.
 It is just using ActiveRepository as if it was your ActiveRecord model or Mongoid Document.

-You can check an example project here: https://github.com/efreesen/sports_betting_engine

 ## Contributing